Tanz0rz/haxe-fmod/docs/getting-started.md

     <script src="kha.js"></script>
     ```

 **macOS note**: SDK libraries downloaded through a browser carry the quarantine attribute.
-FMOD signs its libraries so builds normally run without issue, but if macOS blocks the dylibs, clear the flag with `xattr -dr com.apple.quarantine "$FMOD_SDK"`.
+FMOD signs its libraries, so builds normally run without issue.
+If macOS blocks the dylibs, clear the flag with `xattr -dr com.apple.quarantine "$FMOD_SDK"`.

 ## Using another framework?

 The library has no hard dependency on any engine.
-Add `-lib haxefmod` to your build, follow the Heaps tabs for the SDK and staging steps, and call `FmodManager.Update()` once per frame from your game loop.
+Add `-lib haxefmod` to your build.
+Follow the Heaps tabs for the SDK and staging steps.
+Call `FmodManager.Update()` once per frame from your game loop.